DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ![Lich boss](./iron_boss.jpg)

 I generally found the game quite hard with enemies and bosses able to inflict large amounts of damage in a single hit.
 With it being easy to run out of energy if you get too aggressive with attacks.
-So I would often get skills so that I could avoid skirmishes or risk choosing the second dungeon card as otherwise I would end up with low health by the time I got to the boss, with limited opportunities to heal up.
+So I would often get skills to could avoid skirmishes or risk choosing the second dungeon card as otherwise I would end up with low health by the time I got to the boss, with limited opportunities to heal up.

 ![Lich boss with low health and dealing 9 damage to the player](./iron_boss_loss.jpg)

-The example above shows a game I lost, where the boss only had 2 health left but it made a counterstrike that dealt 9 damage (5 from dice difference added with 4 lich base damage) which killed me.
+The example boss fight above shows a game I lost, where the boss only had 2 health left but it made a counterstrike that dealt 9 damage (5 from dice difference added with 4 Lich base damage) which killed me.
 As there are no campaign/legacy systems without the adventure expansions, if you die nothing is carried over across games.
-So losing to unexpectedly very high damage can feel anticlimatic.
+So losing to unexpectedly very high damage can feel anticlimactic.

 ### Game End

 If you kill a boss you can end the game there and score based upon what you achieved, with thematic home flavour text given based on the score boundaries.
 There are expansions available that you play after completing a dungeon keeping the same character as before allowing for campaign gameplay.
 As these are available via Print and Play, I was printing adventure expansions once I completed the game with the previous expansion.

 I always like games with clear win/loss game ends, especially when you are building a character within a world.
-Having an additional score gives extra replayability by making a difference between games that you just managed to scrape a win compared to a win where everyting thing went right for you.
+Having an additional score gives extra replayability by making a difference between games that you just managed to scrape a win compared to a win where everything thing went right for you.

 ### Expansions

 The Loot and Lore pack adds new characters, plot cards, enemies and items.
 This is combined with a base game to expand its content.
 I found this really improved the content variety as it is always applied to the base game.

 Additional adventure expansions are also available to add campaign gameplay.
 These adventures are brought into the game after completing the base game and previous adventure expansions.
 Each adventure has a new boss, enemies, character and items.
-Six are available on gamecrafter though only four are currently on PNP arcade.
+Six are available on The Game Crafter though only four are currently on PNP arcade.
 These help give variety and seemed to have a slightly higher difficulty, though I do wish there was more to the experience between dungeons during a campaign.
 As you only reset attributes and have the opportunity to buy trappings.
 I would have liked more events to help build the narrative as you only get a small sentence of flavour text when starting the next dungeon.

 There is also the Iron Chest expansion https://www.thegamecrafter.com/games/iron-chest which is only available physically.
 This adds a new adventure pack, mechanics, items, and random encounters.
 I've yet to try this expansion due to the cost of importing games from The Game Crafter into the UK.